jaygupta18/mailAutomatioBundle/README.md

    - Create a new project or select existing one
    - Enable Gmail API
    - Create OAuth 2.0 credentials
-   - Download the credentials file and save as `credentials.json` in the project root
+   - Download the credentials file and save as `credentials.json` in the backend folder

 3. **Configure AI API Key:**
    - Get your Google Generative AI API key from [Google AI Studio](https://makersuite.google.com/app/apikey)